jschr/form-provider/README.md

 ```

 ## Advanced Usage
-`withForm` allows you to provide a custom reducer and enhancer that will be used to create the form store.
+`withForm` also allows you to provide your own reducer and enhancer that will be used to create the form store.
 This allows you to reuse reducers and bind actions to local component state.
+You will need to manually apply the default reducer and enhancer.

 ```js
 import React, { PureComponent } from 'react'